 Then Isaac lost his mother too.
 Perhaps he was in mourning for both.

 Perhaps Abraham judged his son too gentle, too wounded by the terrible sacrifice by which he held his title, to manage his own affairs in the city of Nahor.
-Pushed around for his own good and the good of his line by the generous, honorable Rebecca, he would have been torn apart by her brother Laban, had he himself gone back to Aram of the Twin Rivers to search for a wife.
+Pushed around for his own good and the good of his line by the generous, honorable Rebekah, he would have been torn apart by her brother Laban, had he himself gone back to Aram of the Twin Rivers to search for a wife.

-Perhaps Rebecca sent her son Jacob back to Laban as a desperate measure, the least-bad option in a terrible situation.
+Perhaps Rebekah sent her son Jacob back to Laban as a desperate measure, the least-bad option in a terrible situation.
 Or perhaps she thinks that he will fare rather better than his father would have.
 If the latter, we shall soon see that she was right, when we come more properly to the story of Jacob.

 * The camels are an anachronism, since domesticated camels had not yet reached this region, when the customs displayed in this story were in force.